See also Greening Overview.

 (Regulating the Planting, Maintenance, or Removal of Trees and Landscape Material on Public Sidewalk Areas)

-- Approved Street Tree List (PDF) (DPW)
+- Recommended Street Tree and Plant Lists (DPW)

 - Guidelines for Planting Street Trees (PDF) (DPW)